grate-driver/grate/Fragment-Shader-ISA.md

 |     2 | greater than zero        |
 |     3 | greater or equal to zero |

+#### Condition registers:

+The condition register comprises two fixed10 values, 0.0 or 1.0.
+In order to write a value to the condition register, bit "write condition register" need to be set.
+The destination register numbers 0..8 will be mapped to the condition registers 64..71.
+To write to the higher part of the condition register, "write high subregister" bit needs to be set; otherwise lower part will be written regardless of the "write low subregister" bit state.

+    Condition register stored value = !!(ALU result)

 #### Operands (rA, rB, rC):

 |  Bits | Meaning               |